lossanna/RestoreNet/README.md

 To understand more about data wrangling, see folder-specific READMEs.

+Updated analysis of Sonoran sites only uses the subplot data only.

+## Sonoran Desert analysis
+Located in folders that start with "Sonoran":
+- `Sonoran-data/`
+- `Sonoran-RData/`
+- `Sonoran-scripts/`
+- `Sonoran-UA-HPC`
+    - High performance computing required for model selection and model averaging.

 ## Scripts
 Scripts include date of creation and last update, as well as a purpose statement, and any major takeaways.

 Scripts were numbered approximately according to creation date and workflow of analysis.
-- Top-level folder has scripts needed for final analysis.
+- Top-level folder has scripts needed for original dissertation analysis.
-- `exploratory/` subfolder has scripts not used for final analysis but explain some of the analysis discoveries and decisions along the way.
+- `scripts/exploratory/` subfolder has scripts not used for final analysis but explain some of the analysis discoveries and decisions along the way.
-- `not-pursued/` subfolder has scripts whose analysis routes were discontinued and not pursued.
+- `scripts/not-pursued/` subfolder has scripts whose analysis routes were discontinued and not pursued.
+- `scripts/poster-figs/` subfolder has scripts to make figures for posters.

-The complete workflow for current analysis is:
+The workflow for original/dissertation analysis is:
 1. Data wrangling: scripts numbered `01`, `02`, `03`, `04`.
 2. Data screening: scripts numbered `05`.
-3. Exploratory graphs: scripts numbered `06`.
-4. Exploratory generalized linear models: scripts numbered `07` and `08`.
+3. Conditions of Arizona sites: script `09.3`.
+4. Examination of frequency and count of individual species: scripts numbered `11`.
-5. Draft figures: scripts numbered `09`.
+5. Draft figures: scripts numbered `12`.
-6. Generalized linear models: scripts numbered `10`.
+6. Generalized linear models: scripts numbered `13`.
+- Scripts numbered `14` through `16` are initial attempts at looking at Sonoran sites only.

+The workflow for publication (Sonoran sites only) analysis is:

-# Workflow for final analysis
+## Workflow for original/dissertation analysis
 **1. Data wrangling**:
 - `01_curate-species-list.R` and `01-dependency_assign-seeded-species-native-status.R`
 - `02_correct-monitoring-info.R`